Black Hood

-The Black Hood is a fictional character created by MLJ Comics (later known as Archie Comics) during the period known as the "Golden Age of Comic Books".
+The Black Hood is the name of several fictional characters (Matthew/Mateo Burland, Thomas "Kip" Burland, and Gregory Hettinger) created by MLJ Comics (later known as Archie Comics) during the period known as the "Golden Age of Comic Books".
 The Black Hood first appeared in Top-Notch Comics #9, October 1940 and became one of MLJ's most popular characters.
 He has been in four self-titled series as well as in his own radio show, Black Hood (1943–1944).
 In recent decades, the Black Hood (along with other Archie Comics superheroes) has been sporadically licensed and published by DC Comics.
 However, the character reappeared under Archie Comics' Dark Circle Comics line in 2015.

 Publication history

 The Black Hood first appeared in MLJ's Top-Notch Comics #9 (cover-dated Oct.
 1940).
 He was created by Harry Shorten.
 The editors had enough confidence in the new character to put his name as the title on issue #9's cover, with "Top-Notch Comics" in a smaller circle below.

 The Black Hood became a popular character and was given his own title, Black Hood Comics, a pulp magazine in 1943.
 It lasted for 11 issues before being retitled Laugh Comics and becoming an all-humor title.

 The character remained in Top-Notch Comics until issue #44 (April 1944).
 At that point, he moved to Pep Comics for three years, from issue #48 (May 1944) to #60 (March 1947).
 He also appeared in nine issues of Jackpot Comics (1941-1943).

 A second series debuted as part of the original Red Circle Comics imprint.
 It lasted for three issues from June to October 1983.
 This Black Hood was known as Thomas "Kip" Burland, the nephew of the original Black Hood.

 In 1991, a third series was released under the Impact Comics imprint when DC Comics received the rights to the Red Circle superheroes.
 It lasted for 13 issues which included 12 regular issues and one annual.

 A fourth series was released under the Archie Comics' imprint Dark Circle Comics in February 2015.
 In this version the man under the hood is Officer Gregory Hettinger who takes up the mantle of the Black Hood after accidentally killing the Thomas "Kip" Burland version.
 The series is a much darker and serious take on the character and has a modern, violent spin as it examines cops and criminals in the city of Philadelphia.
 The series is written by Duane Swierczynski with issues 1 through 5 and 7 drawn by Michael Gaydos.
 Howard Chaykin guest-illustrated issue 6 and Robert Hack guest-illustrated issue 8.
 Greg Scott started as the series new artist in February 2016 beginning with issue 9.